-February 13, 2014 Read CCSA's response to the LA School Report article, "LAUSD board denies renewal for two high-performing charter schools."
+Response to LA School Report "LAUSD board denies renewal for two high-performing charter schools"

 When the LAUSD School Board decided to deny the renewals of two high-performing charter public schools, CCSA believes that the Board ignored the input of parents and families, ignored the data that clearly demonstrated success, and ignored the high quality services these schools provide.
 In addition, CCSA believes that the Board failed to comply with California Education law when they based their decision for denial solely on the schools' special education arrangement.